1991 Soviet coup attempt: Morning

 Yeltsin initially wanted to remain at the dacha and organize a rival government, but Kobets advised his group to travel to the White House, Russia's parliament building, to maintain communications with coup opponents.
 They arrived and occupied the building at 9:00 am.
 Together with Silayev and Khasbulatov, Yeltsin issued a declaration "To the Citizens of Russia" that condemned the GKChP's actions as a reactionary anti-constitutional coup.
-The military was urged not to take part in the coup, and local authorities were asked to follow laws from the RSFSR President rather than the GKChP.
+The military was urged not to take part in the coup, and local authorities were asked to follow laws from the RSFSR president rather than the GKChP.
 Although he initially avoided the measure to avoid sparking a civil war, Yeltsin also subsequently took command of all Soviet military and security forces in the RSFSR.
 The joint declaration called for a general strike, with the demand to let Gorbachev address the people.
 This declaration was distributed around Moscow in the form of flyers, and disseminated nationwide through medium-wave radio and Usenet newsgroups via the RELCOM computer network.
 Izvestia newspaper workers threatened to go on strike unless Yeltsin's proclamation was printed in the paper.

 The GKChP relied on regional and local soviets, mostly still dominated by the Communist Party, to support the coup by forming emergency committees to repress dissidence.
 The CPSU Secretariat under Boldin sent coded telegrams to local party committees to assist the coup.
 Yeltsin's authorities later discovered that nearly 70 percent of the committees either backed it or attempted to remain neutral.
 Within the RSFSR, the oblasts of Samara, Lipetsk, Tambov, Saratov, Orenburg, Irkutsk, and Tomsk and the krai of Altai and Krasnodar all supported the coup and pressured raikom to do so as well, while only three oblasts aside from Moscow and Leningrad opposed it.
 However, some of the soviets faced internal resistance against emergency rule.
-The Autonomous Soviet Socialist Republics of Tatarstan, Kabardino-Balkaria, Checheno-Ingushetia, Buryatia, and North Ossetia all sided with the GKChP.
+The Autonomous Soviet Socialist Republics of Tatarstan, Checheno-Ingushetia, and Abkhazia all sided with the GKChP.
 Soviet Armed Forces officers seized control of city halls and government buildings around the country claiming to be in control, as well as television stations in the Baltic states.